ZhenhanHu/RecipeAnalysis/README.md

 **Alternative Hypothesis**: The missingness of ratings does depend on the number of steps <br>
 **Test Statistic**: The absolute difference between the mean of n_steps when the rating is missing and the mean of n_steps when the rating is not missing <br>
 **Significance Level**: 0.01 <br>
-After finding the observed test statistic is around 1.68 and a list of sample test statistics from 500 repetitions of shuffling, the p_value is 0.0, thus we reject the null hypothesis and conclude that the missingness of rating depends on the number of steps <br>
+After finding the observed test statistic is around 1.68 and a list of sample test statistics from 500 repetitions of shuffling, **the p_value is 0.0**, thus we reject the null hypothesis and the result implies that the missingness of rating depends on the number of steps <br>

 <iframe
   src="assets/q3_steps_permu.html"